meligatti/cedear-api/README.md

 # CEDEAR API

 This program is intended to read the daily records from the webpage Invertir Online and store the different parameters of the CEDEAR stock values in a relational database (MySQL).
+The stored data can be visualized by the user.

 ## Dependences
-This was written and tested on Python 3.6.
-It's necessary to install the packages beautifulsoup4 (4.9.1), requests (2.23.0) and mysql-connector-python (8.0.21).
+This API was written and tested on Python 3.6.
+It's necessary to install the packages beautifulsoup4 (4.9.1), requests (2.23.0), matplotlib (3.2.1), and mysql-connector-python (8.0.21).

-The database on the test was local, so you'll need to install MySQL Community Edition Workbench (8.0.21) which can be downloaded on: https://dev.mysql.com/downloads/workbench/ .
+The database used was local, so you'll need to install MySQL Community Edition Workbench (8.0.21) which can be downloaded on: https://dev.mysql.com/downloads/workbench/.
 The user should set the hostname as localhost to execute a local database and I've made the tests using the root user.

 ## Execution
 The program must be executed from the main file.
-There is a function that creates the database if not exists and another one that fills the db with all the tables (one with the dates tracked and one per company).
+There's a function that creates the database if not exists and another one that fills the db with all the tables (one with the dates tracked and one per company).

-To check the correct working, there is another function (called _read_db_) that can be used to read a table from some companies in a date range or a single day specified by the user.
-The data table on Invertir Online refreshes periodically every 20 minutes up to 5 pm (time in Argentina) on working days.
+In the folder _'sample_db_dump'_, you can load a dump from the database used to have your own copy.
+It covers from 06/14/2021 to 07/20/2021.
+To do that, you'll need to enter into MySQL Workbench, create your database in a query tab and then import the provided .sql file onto your db.

-__NOTE:__ This is a working first version, and it has a known bug to fix.
+To check the proper working, you should use the function called _show_sample_stock_plot_ that can be used to read a table from a company specified by the user and a date range and see the corresponding plots (OHLC and amount exchanged).

-It is related with the possibility of writing data on the database several times from the same day.
-For this reason, I suggest to run the software after the last table update to guarantee that there will be just one record (the final one) per day until the bug can be fixed. is fixed.
+The data table on Invertir Online refreshes periodically every 20 minutes up to 5 pm (time in Argentina) on working days, so take this into account to make sure that you'll store the final daily data.
+It's convenient to run the program when the _'Último Operado'_ and _'Último cierre'_ values are the same.